Dev-Zeus/LMS-vb-6.0/README.md

 You are welcome to made changes

 Please fork and make pull request.
-I will definately accept that.
+I will definitely  accept that.